 - $500,000 (home value) x 65% = $325,000

-We can see above that 65% of our home's value is $350,000.
-This is the maximum amount we can borrow from our home equity line of credit.
+We can see above that 65% of our home's value is $350,000, which is the maximum amount you can borrow from your home equity line of credit.

 How do I borrow from a home equity line of credit?

 You can withdraw funds from a HELOC whenever you want, so long as you don't exceed your credit limit.
 The use of borrowed funds from a HELOC is entirely up to you.
-Some people use a HELOC to pay for home renovations, pay for education, or pay for a vacation.
-How you use your HELOC is entirely up to you.
+Some people use a HELOC to pay for home renovations, education, or for a vacation.

 Withdrawing funds from a home equity line of credit is easy.
-It's basically like withdrawing funds from a regular chequing account.
 Most lenders will allow you to withdraw cash from an ATM directly from your HELOC.
 Many of them also allow you to write cheques directly against your home equity line of credit.
 If you have online banking, you can also pay your bills and transfer funds to other accounts from your line of credit.